hashgraph/hedera-improvement-proposal/HIP/hip-xxx.md

 Add support of `debug_traceTransaction` in the JSON-RPC Relay which returns detailed information for a historical transaction that was executed in the past.

-The JSON-RPC Relay will in turn make a request to the Mirror Node REST API which will be enhanced with a couple of new endpoints that return debug logs.
+The JSON-RPC Relay will in turn make a request to the Mirror Node REST API which will be enhanced with a new endpoint that returns opcode logs.
+The Mirror node already has an endpoint that returns call traces.

 ## User stories